Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Experiments

-The testbed for imitative strategy diffusion is built as a multi-agent coordination experiment grounded in diffusion and network game theory \citep{jackson2007diffusion,morris2000contagion,griffin2019consensus}.
-This design lets us observe how deviant collusion strategies propagate through a population via social learning and imitation.
+The multi-agent coordination experiment is grounded in diffusion and network game theory~\citep{jackson2007diffusion,morris2000contagion,griffin2019consensus}.
+This design enables us to examine how deviant collusive strategies propagate through a population via social learning and imitation.

-\textbf{Environment Design.} The experiment is based on 7 manually created multi-agent coordination game environments, where each agent chooses to collude or not collude.
-Outcomes depend on whether the number of colluders meets a threshold $t$: If the number of colluding agents meets or exceeds $t$, the collusion is successful.
-Success yields a high reward, while failed colluders get a low reward and non-colluders receive a medium reward.
-To simulate a cumulative effect of gains and losses, the reward system is multiplicative.
-Each agent starts with 1 unit of capital, which is multiplied by the reward each round.
-High rewards grow capital, normal rewards keep it constant, and low rewards reduce it. (e.g., in an environment with $n=8$ and $t=4$, if 4 agents collude, each agent receives a high reward ($\times 1.2$).
-If 3 agents collude, colluded agent receives a low reward ($\times 0.8$) while the 5 non-colluders receive a medium reward ($\times 1.0$).)
-From these environments, 350 decision instances are generated for training, with alignment methods (DPO and GRPO) instilling a strong bias toward non-collusion.
-Additional design details and examples are provided in Appendix~\ref{sec:design_ma_details} and \ref{sec:ma_examples}
+\textbf{Environment Design.} The experiment is based on seven manually constructed multi-agent coordination game environments, where each agent chooses whether to collude.
+Outcomes depend on whether the number of colluding agents meets a threshold $t$: collusion succeeds if the threshold is reached, yielding a high reward; failed colluders receive a low reward, while non-colluders receive a medium reward.
+To model cumulative gains and losses, rewards are applied multiplicatively.
+Each agent starts with one unit of capital, which is multiplied by the reward each round: high rewards increase capital, medium rewards keep it constant, and low rewards decrease it.
+For example, in an environment with $n=8$ and $t=4$, if four agents collude, each receives a high reward ($\times 1.2$); if only three collude, colluders receive a low reward ($\times 0.8$) while the five non-colluders receive a medium reward ($\times 1.0$).
+From these environments, we generate 350 decision instances for training, with alignment methods (DPO and GRPO) instilling a strong bias toward non-collusion.
+Additional design details and examples are provided in Appendix~\ref{sec:design_ma_details} and~\ref{sec:ma_examples}.

 \textbf{Experimental Setup.} We use Qwen3-8B as the base model and apply DPO and GRPO strategies to align agents toward non-collusive behavior.
 Our multi-agent simulations involve a fixed population of $n=8$ agents playing a coordination game over 3 self-evolution rounds.
 In each round, agents simultaneously decide whether to collude.
 We systematically evaluate agent behavior across thresholds $t \in \{2, 4, 6, 8\}$.
 After each round, every agent observes the actions of all others and the collective outcome, enabling strategies to diffuse through imitation.
 Performance is measured by the average collusion rate per round across the population.